-Reimbursement Allocation Worksheet

-(Keep for your records)

-- Enter the total amount of reimbursements your employer gave you that weren't reported to you in Box 1 of Form W-2

-- 4. Divide Line 3 by Line 2.
-Enter the result as a decimal (rounded to three places) - 5.
+Reimbursement Allocation Worksheet (Keep for your records) 1.
+Enter the total amount of reimbursements your employer gave you that were not reported to you in Box 1 of Form W-2 2.
+Enter the total amount of your expenses for the periods covered by this reimbursement 3.
+Enter the part of the amount on Line 2 that was your total expense for meals and entertainment 4.
+Divide Line 3 by Line 2.
+Enter the result as a decimal (rounded to three places) 5.
 Multiply Line 1 by Line 4.
-Enter the result here and in Column B, Line 7 - Subtract Line 5 from Line 1.Enter the result here and in Column A, Line 7
+Enter the result here and in Column B, Line 7 6.
+Subtract Line 5 from Line 1.
+Enter the result here and in Column A, Line 7